Discover guided skiing and snowboarding adventures in Hakuba, Nagano, offering access to world-class powder and stunning Japanese Alps scenery.

 Hakuba, nestled in the heart of Nagano Prefecture's Japanese Alps, is synonymous with exceptional powder skiing and snowboarding.
 For decades, it has drawn enthusiasts from around the globe, attracted by its consistent snowfall, diverse terrain across multiple resorts, and breathtaking mountain vistas.
 The sheer scale of the Hakuba Valley, comprising eleven distinct ski resorts, can be a little overwhelming for first-time visitors.
 This is where organized skiing and snowboarding tours become invaluable.
 These guided experiences are designed to maximize your time on the slopes, introducing you to the best runs, hidden stashes of powder, and offering insights into local conditions and culture.

-Discover our top picks for skiing and snowboarding tours in hakuba in Nagano Prefecture
+Looking to book?
+View all available skiing and snowboarding tours in hakuba in Nagano Prefecture with live pricing and instant confirmation.

 Hakuba is renowned for its dry, light powder, often referred to as 'Japow'.
 Tours ensure you're hitting the best spots when conditions are prime.